-VERO BEACH, Florida – Indian River County Sheriff Deryl Loar said a deputy acted in self-defense in Vero Beach when he fatally shot a 62-year-old woman who had threatened suicide in her residence Wednesday night.
+VERO BEACH – Indian River County Sheriff Deryl Loar said a deputy acted in self-defense in Vero Beach when he fatally shot a 62-year-old woman who had threatened suicide in her residence Wednesday night.

 Susan Teel, the wife of Indian River County physician Dr. Dudley Teel, lunged at the deputy with a large butcher knife as they approached the suspect in a room inside the Vero Beach home.